Saturday, May 30, 2009

 On thing I didn't have in the cockpit with me was my weather radio.
 I had checked the forecast the night before, and all was fine with it.
 "Perfect," was my thought.
 But now I was thinking I needed to check it again.
 But, really, it was too late.
 The waves were getting big enough that I had to pay CLOSE attention to the wheel.
 No going below to grab anything at all.

 I didn't have time to worry about it.
-I pulled in the towing line so it would get caught in my rudder, and discovered the dinghy's handle still tied to the end.
+I pulled in the towing line so it wouldn't get caught in my rudder, and discovered the dinghy's handle still tied to the end.
 I hadn't tied the line to any other part of the dinghy, but it never occurred to me that this would be a problem.
 Man...
-It made me SICK to lose my dinghy, which I need to go to shore in, but there was simply no getting it back at that point.
+It made me SICK to lose my dinghy, which I needed to go to shore, but there was simply no getting it back at that point.
 I had to get out of that tide and wind battle which was ripping at my hull and rudder and soul.

 The conditions changed some.
 They got worse.
 The waves were bigger, and the wind was stronger.
 Soon the wind was deafening unless I kept my head turned a certain way.
+It literally took my breath away.
 That roaring sound was unnerving, and suddenly it occurred to me: this might be it.
 How strange.
-This is how death approaches.
-It's all so very clear and calm.
-We walk right up to death and say hello.
+This is how death approaches, perhaps.
+The idea is very clear and calm: We walk right up to death and say hello.
 "Yes, I understand.
 There's nothing I can do.
 Got it.
 What's next?"

 But maybe not.
 Maybe I'll make it to Venice.